Christof/vim_tips/vim_tips.md

 file which should store the new word is given by prepending the command with the number: `2zg` would add it to the new spellfile if only one was previously set.

+Spell checking also works in Insert mode with the special autocompletion command `<C-x>s`.
+This goes back in the current line to a misspelled word and shows options in a popup menu.